superdev3/MiniProjects/README.md

 # Mini Projects

 **General Information:**
-> This repository houses a collection of my smaller projects that I believe don't necessitate their own repository.
-For detailed information about each script, please refer to the README.md file.
+> This repository houses a collection of smaller projects that I believe don't require their own repository.
+For detailed information about each script, please take a look at the README.md file.

 ## File Sorter